Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 - Development

 ### The points
-1. The paragraph must contatin a topic sentence
+1. The paragraph must contain a topic sentence
 2. All remaining sentences should support and develop the topic sentence
 3. Only one main idea should be developed
-4. The sentences should flow smmthly and logically
+4. The sentences should flow smoothly and logically
 5. A concluding sentence may be added but is not essential

 ### structure